robik/commandr/README.md

 - TODO: suggestions
 - TODO: environment variables?
 - TODO: help output grouping
-- TODO: better help configuration and output
+- TODO: better help configuration and output (compact, smart newline)
 - TODO: strict (repeating checks; options all on single is error and - option on repeating is error)
 - TODO: more help customisable sections
 - TODO: better print of subcommands (parent required options and args)